yahoo/ychaos/docs/testplan/index.md

     To validate a JSON/YAML test plan file, use the `TestPlanValidator.validate_file()` method.
 The method can
-    take both JSON and YAML files as input and validate whether the file is a valid Test Plan or not
+    take both JSON and YAML files as input and validate whether the file is a valid Test Plan or not.

     ```python
     from vzmi.ychaos.testplan.validator import TestPlanValidator